Western Culture (album)

 Western Culture is a studio album by English avant-rock group Henry Cow, recorded at Sunrise Studios in Kirchberg, Switzerland in January and July–August 1978.
-It was their last album and was released on Henry Cow's own private label, Broadcast, in 1979.
+It was their last album and was released on Henry Cow's own private label, Broadcast, in September 1979.
 Later editions appeared on Interzone in the US and Celluloid in France.
 Only the UK Broadcast pressing used the custom label artwork design.